Amazon Canada puts Nintendo Switch Lite on sale, plus offers $25 Gift Card

-The Nintendo Switch Lite was released in Canada two-years ago and has seen a few discounts in its day.
-However, a new deal through Amazon Canada has surfaced.
+Nintendo’s Switch Lite, the smaller version of the Japanese gaming giant’s console that can’t connect to a television, is currently on sale on Amazon.

-If you’re interested in scoring this gaming system then you’ll be able to save a few bucks and also score a $25 gift card in the process.
+If you’re interested in buying one, you’ll be able to save a few bucks and also score a $25 gift card in the process.

 - Switch Lite Turquoise + $25 Amazon.ca Gift Card for $$250 (save $35)